nezutero/animun/README.md

 ```
 ## contributing

-- Pull requests are welcome.
-For major changes, please open an issue first
+- pull requests are welcome, for major changes, please open an issue first
-to discuss what you would like to change.
+to discuss what you would like to change

-- Please make sure to update tests as appropriate.

 ## license